Donitzo/wad-together/README.md

 ## Quick Start

 To get started, you can either host your own Node.js server or use the [online editor](https://donitzo.github.io/wad-together/).
 Note that multiplayer requires the full Node.js server.
-The GitHub Pages version hosts only the static editor and does not support multiplayer.
+The GitHub Pages version connects to a third-party [fly.io](https://fly.io/) server for multiplayer support.

 ### Installation